cliffmin/voxcompose/README.md

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.
+See [CHANGELOG.md](CHANGELOG.md) for a history of document changes.